ymc182/hyperdrive-repo/README.md

 - Once the transaction is confirmed on chain, balance and transfer are updated on the user homepage.

 ![UserFlow](Pending)

+# API Details and Documentation

+...(work in progress)

 #### Present Limitations/Known Issues